 Now, don’t go all Indiana Jones just yet.

 In real life, getting lost in a rainforest is a very dangerous scenario.
-However, it’s not as deadly as Hollywood would want you to believe.
+But it’s not as deadly as Hollywood wants you to believe.

 Unbeknownst to many, rainforests are actually home to millions of people, most of them members of indigenous tribes who depend on the jungle for their day-to-day provisions.
-Surviving a tropical rainforest may be a major and nerve-wracking challenge, especially to someone who’s not familiar with the area, but getting through this humid jungle is not impossible either.
+Rainforest survival may be a major and nerve-wracking challenge, especially for someone unfamiliar with the area, but getting through this humid jungle is not impossible either.

 So what will you do if you ever find yourself lost in the heart of the jungle?
 Can you ask for help and find your way out?
-Until help arrives, what will you do to survive?
+Until help arrives, what will you do to stay alive?

 Secure Shelter and Protection

-As with any survival situation, safety and shelter from the elements are your top priorities.
-Building a shelter in the rainforest is not a problem—you’ll have plenty of raw materials to help you make one to combat the humidity, protect you from sudden rain showers, or to keep critters away.
+As with any survival situation, safety and shelter from the elements are your top priorities in terms of rainforest survival.
+Building a shelter in the rainforest isn’t a problem—you’ll have plenty of raw materials to help you make one to combat the humidity, protect you from sudden rain showers, or keep critters away.

-In choosing a location, pick one away from large bodies of water or other low-lying, flood-prone areas.
-Be wary of signs of wild animals— make sure to build your shelter away from their nests or lairs.
+When choosing a location, pick one away from large bodies of water or other low-lying, flood-prone areas.
+Be wary of signs of wild animals—build your rainforest survival shelter away from their nests or lairs.

-One of the easiest shelters to make is an A-Frame shelter; you can also make a lean-to with a leaf canopy.
+One of the easiest shelters to make is an A-frame shelter.
+You can also build a lean-to with a leaf canopy.
 You can construct a thatched roof using palm fronds and other wide leaves.
 If you’ve got a tarp with you, much better.
-This would help keep the rain out.
+This will help keep the rain out.

-Bamboo is also a sturdy and flexible material that you can find in many tropical rainforests.
-Along with cordage from vines, you can construct a pretty nice shelter with a length of bamboo.
+Bamboo is a sturdy and flexible material you can also find in many tropical rainforests.
+Along with cordage from vines, you can construct a decent shelter with a length of bamboo.

 Three fires arranged in a triangle is an internationally recognized signal for help.
 Using young and green boughs and sticks to stoke your fire can create smoke, which can be seen from long distances and used to signal for aid.

-Using a mirror to send out a signal also helps a great deal since their flash can be seen from long distances and can call the attention of passing aircrafts or air rescue teams.
+Using a mirror to send out a signal also helps a great deal since its flash can be seen from long distances and can call the attention of a passing aircraft or air rescue team.

 Leaving marks or tracks on the trail can possibly lead rescuers to where you are.